How to Create a Playlist Schedule

 Important:

-If a presentation contains dynamic content like RSS feeds or videos, the duration may appear as00:01:00 + Automatic
+If a presentation contains dynamic content like RSS feeds or videos, the duration may appear as00:01:00 + Automatic.
+This indicates an undeterminable duration, and the total playlist duration will also show as+ Automatic.

 Step 5: Select Visible Pages (Optional)